brianbuccola/mcgill-website/index.markdown

 -----

 I am a linguist whose research interests lie mainly in formal semantics, pragmatics, the syntax-semantics interface, and mathematical linguistics.
-I recently completed my doctoral work at [McGill University][mcgill] and will soon be a postdoctoral fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of Jerusalem][huji].
+Currently, I am a fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of Jerusalem][huji].
+Before that, I completed my doctoral work at [McGill University][mcgill].

 Most of my research in semantics revolves around the interpretation of quantificational expressions, especially so-called modified numerals, like